 After this, when you tap enter, this will activate the server to receive data.

 On the 2008 R2 server, in the window that opened after you ran smigdeploy.exe, and type: Send-SmigServerData -ComputerName

 In the end, you can now see the file server sharing.
 Once done, check the W12 R2 server by typing in the PowerShell prompt: get-smbshare.

 In the case that you want to migrate some confidential files from PC to PC, it is strongly recommended that you use Wondershare UBackit.
-It is backup software with secure file migration features.
+It is a backup software that also supports backing up files from one computer to another.
 The software is compatible with Windows 10/8/8.1/7.
-You can check for the file migration guide.
+You can check for the file backup guide.

 We hope that from the above article, you have gained knowledge on how to migrate file server from one server to other.
 For file server migration, all you need to do is to install the file server migration toolkit on your source and destination.
 You can also use third-party tool like AOMEI backupper for file data migration between two servers.